sveltia-cms Svelte Themes

 • If you’re using Windows Subsystem for Linux (WSL), you may get an error saying “Can’t open this folder because it contains system files.”
 This is due to a limitation in the browser, and you can try some workarounds mentioned in this issue and this thread.

-Remember that the local repository support doesn’t do any Git operation.
-You have to fetch, pull, commit and push all changes manually with a Git client.
-Also, at this point, you have to reload the CMS to see the latest content after retrieving remote updates (this will be unnecessary once browsers support the proposed FileSystemObserver API).
+Also, at this point, you have to reload the CMS to see the latest content after retrieving remote updates.
+This manual work will hopefully be unnecessary once the proposed FileSystemObserver API, which is being implemented in Chromium behind a flag, becomes available.

 Using a custom icon for a collection